cristaloleg/awesome-manifesto/README.md

 - [ ] TDD
   - it really works
 - [ ] measure a code coverage
-  - quick and easy way to eliminate bugs
+  - a quick and easy way to eliminate bugs
 - [ ] test your backups
   - they might be broken
 - [ ] do not hard code ports in tests